Skip to content

 How Koharu Works

-Koharu is built around a page pipeline for manga translation.
-The user-facing workflow is simple, but the implementation intentionally separates layout, segmentation, OCR, inpainting, translation, and rendering into different stages.
+Koharu is built around a staged page pipeline for manga translation.
+The editor presents that pipeline as a simple workflow, but the implementation keeps detection, segmentation, OCR, inpainting, translation, and rendering separate because each stage produces different data and fails in different ways.

 The pipeline at a glance